Financial-Times/origami/components/o-typography/README.md

 // See "Use A Custom Font Scale".

 // 3.
 Customise typography variants.
-@include oTypographyCustomize((
+@include oTypographyCustomize(
+	(
-	'heading-level-one': (
+		"heading-level-one": (
+			"scale": 5,
-		'scale': 5, // Update the size of h1.
+					// Update the size of h
+			"scale-s": 7,
-		'scale-s': 7, // Increase the size of h1 on small devices and above.
-		'weight': 'semibold' // Update the weight of the h1.
+					// Increase the size of h1 on small devices and abov "weight": "semibold" " // Update the weight of the h1, ),
-	),
-	'heading-level-two': (
+		"heading-level-two": (
+			"scale": 6
-		'scale': 6 // Update the size of h2 (up to h6 is supported heading-level-six).
+						// Update the size of h2 (up to h6 is supported heading-level-six), ),
 	)
-));
+);

 // 4.
 Output typography styles.
 h1 {